BernieWhite/DevOpsKitDsc/docs/feature-details.md

 # Feature details

-The following sections decribe the features DOKD adds on top of PowerShell Desired State Configuration (DSC).
+The following sections decribe DOKD features that enhance use of PowerShell Desired State Configuration (DSC).

 ## Node configuration data